opencodeiiita/information-chest/README.md

 - Single commit per pull request and name the commit as something meaningful, example: Adding <-your-name-> in students section.
 - Reference the issue numbers in the commit message if it resolves an open issue.Follow the PR template strictly.
 - Do not use unnecessary variables or functions and follow a easy and understandable code structure with proper comments.
-- Provide the link to live heroku pages from your forked repository or relevant screenshots for easier review.
+- Provide the relevant screenshots for easier review.
 - Pull Requests older than 2 days with no response from the contributor shall be marked closed.
 - Do not make PR which is not related to any issues.
 You can create an issue and solve it once we approve them.
 - Avoid duplicate PRs, if need be comment on the older PR with the PR number of the follow-up (new PR) and close the obsolete PR yourself.